-The Sony Alpha A9 is a new flagship 24.2 Megapixel full-frame mirrorless camera, aimed at professional sports photographers.
+The Sony Alpha A9 is a professional 24.2 Megapixel full-frame mirrorless camera, aimed at professional sports photographers.
 Announced in April 2017, it features the first full-frame stacked CMOS sensor which includes integrated memory and 20 times faster data readout compared to previous full-frame sensors.
 This allows the A9 to shoot at 20fps with autofocus for up to 241 RAW files or 362 JPEG images.

 The A9 employs a fully electronic shutter to allow fast, silent and vibration-free shooting, shutter speeds up to 1/32000, and electronic composition with no blackout.
 Meanwhile faster speeds allow the A9 to deploy an anti-distortion shutter which claims to eliminate rolling shutter artefacts which have previously plagued electronic shutters.
 The embedded phase-detect AF system features 693 AF points spread across 93% of the frame, and operates at 60fps; Sony describes the AF speed as 25% faster than the A7r II.